How the fair started.

 Radio West Middlesex agreed to host music and interviews all afternoon.
 A friendly fairground operator brought a helter skelter, a stage was ordered on which short plays could be performed and local bands played.
 The schools gave dance and gymnastics displays.
 Celebrities and the local Mayor soon joined the list of special guests.

-In order to run the Fair we are indebted to local residents, parents from the schools, the St Margarets and Turks Head pubs, the Rugby Football Union and many more.
+In order to run the Fair we are indebted to local residents, parents from the schools, the Turks Head pub, Harris+Hoole, the Rugby Football Union and many more.

 The front covers of our annual Fair Programme and Local Directory have been illustrated by local artists.
 The programme is designed each year by local graphic designer Peter Moore.